Bubobubobubobubo/topos/README.md

 # Roadmap to Topos v1.0 (first release)

+Sure you can already play music with Topos but it feels like throwing pebbles on a drumset.
+Help us make it better!

 ## Application User Interface

 - [ ] Visual feedback for script execution
-  - [ ] add blinking dots in the upper-right corner of the editor
+  - [ ] add blinking dots in the upper-right corner of the editor corresponding to the script being executed.
-  - [ ] visual warning when an error is detected (blinking red?)
+  - [ ] visual warning when an error is detected (blinking red?) and reading logs directly from the interface.
-  - [ ] more variety in visual signals when evaluating code
+  - [ ] more variety in visual signals when evaluating code (errors, warnings, etc...).
-- [ ] Code animation for rhythmic functions on certain lines (show that a statement is true)
+- [ ] Animating code in rhythm!
+Show when code gets executed, etc...
-- [ ] More/Better rhythmic generators
+- [ ] Better rhythmic generators
-  - [ ] Ability to write simple musical sequences
+  - [ ] Ability to write simple linear sequences
-  - [ ] Ability to create musical structures easily
+  - [ ] Ability to manipulate musical structures / objects
 - [ ] Rendering static files (MIDI, MOD, etc...)
 - [ ] Add a way to save the current universe as a file.
 - [ ] Add a way to load a universe from a file.